sdslabs/Rootex/THIRDPARTY.md

 ### Remarks

 Build Process modified.
 Source weeded and restructured.
 Compiled and linked as is.
+More sub-dependency licenses are mentioned in the rlottie license file.

 ## RmlUi